catmaster1010/flan/README.md

 This supports the limine boot protocall and uses limine v4.2

-This can be compiled ussing a cross compiler x86_64-elf-gcc (just edit makefile) and nasm.
+This can be compiled ussing a cross compiler x86_64-elf-gcc and nasm.
 Any VM of your choice should work.

 ---
 # **TODO**